purescript-python/purescript-python/README.md

 ## HOW-TO: Using Python FFI files for My PS Projects

 For each project,
-if your project directory is
+if your project directory tree is

 ```
 - src